nabilhassen/larasense/README.md

 ## Roadmap

 -   [ ] Upgrade to Tailwind 4 and daisyUI 5
--   [ ] Predefined Date Range filtering: today, yesterday, this week, this month.
+-   [ ] Filter feed by predefined date range (daisyUI dropdown): today, yesterday, this week, this month.
 -   [ ] PWA capability

 ## License